talon-one/talon_go/docs/ManagementApi.md

 # **AddLoyaltyPoints**
-> AddLoyaltyPoints(ctx, programID, integrationID, optional)
+> AddLoyaltyPoints(ctx, programID, integrationID, body)
 Add points in a certain loyalty program for the specified customer